lujstn/mlx-websockets/README.md

 ## Security Considerations

-- By default, the server only accepts connections from localhost
+- By default, the server binds to `0.0.0.0` (all interfaces)
-- For network access, modify the server binding in `start_server()`
+- For local-only access, use `--host localhost`
+- The server displays all available network addresses on startup
 - Always use WSS (WebSocket Secure) for production deployments
 - Implement authentication before exposing to networks